Azure-Samples/avm-terraform-labs/README.md

 ### Create the Root Module

+We have prepped some files for you to use that configure variables, outputs, providers, etc. Review each file as you create it to understand what it does.

 1. Create a new folder for the lab.
 1. Open Visual Studio Code and open the new folder.
 Hint: `code .`
 1. Create a new file called `terraform.tf` and add copy the code from [terraform.tf](terraform.tf) into it.
 1. Create a new file called `main.tf` and add copy the code from [main.tf](main.tf) into it.
+1. Create a new file called `variables.tf` and add copy the code from [variables.tf](variables.tf) into it.
+1. Create a new file called `outputs.tf` and add copy the code from [outputs.tf](outputs.tf) into it.
+1. Create a new file called `locals.tf` and add copy the code from [locals.tf](locals.tf) into it.
+1. Create a new file called `data.tf` and add copy the code from [data.tf](data.tf) into it.
+1. Create a new file called `main.non.avm.tf` and add copy the code from [main.non.avm.tf](main.non.avm.tf) into it.

+### Add the AVM references

+1. Create a new file called `main.avm.tf`.
+1. Add the following code for the Virtual Network module:
+TODO...

 ### Connect to the VM via Bastion